v79/AmberChargeTracker/README.md

   - need to parse input string like "1.50" correctly, currently it fails and returns 0
 - [X] Text styling on real device - black on black is hard to read...
 - [ ] Very inconsistent behaviour moving between screens when charging
+- [ ] Remove all references to costs; it's not always practical to know what the cost will be, chargers often don't report this

 ### Technical improvements